mgreiler/secure-code-review-checklist/README.md

 - [ ] Are invalid login attempts correctly handelded with lockouts, and rate limit?
 - [ ] Does the "forgot pwd" routine leak information, vulnerable to spamming, or is the pwd send in plain text via email?
 - [ ] How and where are pwd and usernames stored, and are appropriate mechanisms such as hashing, salts, encryption in place?

+## Authorization
+- [ ] Is authentication and authorization the first logic executed for each request?
+- [ ] Are authorization checks granular (page and directory level)?
+- [ ] Is access to pages and data denied by default?
+- [ ] Is re-authenticate for requests that have side-effects enforced?
+- [ ] Are there clearly defined roles for authorization?
+- [ ] Can authorization be circumvented by parameter manipulation?
+- [ ] Can authorization be bypassed by cookie manipulation?

+## Session Management
+- [ ] no session parameters passed in URLs
+☐ session cookies expire in a reasonably short time
+☐ session cookies are encrypted☐ session data is being validated ☐ private data in cookies is kept to a minimum
+☐ application avoids excessive cookie use
+☐ session id is complex
+☐ session storage is secure
+☐ application properly handles invalid session ids
+☐ session limits such as inactivity timeout are enforced ☐ logout invalids the session
+☐ session resources are released when session invalidated

 ## Is sensitive data like user data, credit card information securely handled and stored?
 ## Is the right encryption used?
 - [ ] Are the encryption algorithms used state-of-the art and compliant with standards such as FIPS-140?